 Using the connector panel on the room equipment rack, a separate computer or video source can be connected to the data projector.

-Most cables for this task are available at no charge from CSS.
+Most cables for this task are available at no charge from DSI Tech.
 We can provide a VGA cable as well as various adapters that may be needed to adapt your device's connection to VGA.

 To connect a notebook computer, use the connectors under "Computer 2" on the connector panel.
 A VGA cable, shown below, is required.
 Audio cables are optional.